|

 ORP Test is not enough.

+because of the salt content of the pool water.
 The high operating temperature only adds to the problem.
 The

 zeolite is not part of this problem.
 At this point, you need